Lindsen13/AquaDuck/README.md

 - Run pipeline from container in AWS
 - Run pipeline from container in Azure

-- Deploy pipeline to GCP (including trigger)
+- Github Action to deploy to GCP (including trigger)
-- Deploy pipeline to AWS (including trigger)
+- Github Action to deploy to AWS (including trigger)
-- Deploy pipeline to Azure (including trigger)
+- Github Action to deploy to Azure (including trigger)